COAST-Lab/Open-Water-Level/Firmware/readme.md

 This section will take you through an exercise to set up your Boron device and practice using code with it.

 1. Plug in the Boron device to your computer using a micro-USB cable.
 Visit [https://docs.particle.io/tools/device-restore/device-restore-usb/](https://docs.particle.io/tools/device-restore/device-restore-usb/) and click 'Select Device.'
 Restore to the default system firmware version matching the example (not 'custom user firmware') and set the current compiled [target](SLR_Boron_Maxbotix_MB7092_cm/target) to be 4.2.0 (this is the version I am using).
 	- Note: If you get the message `Could not identify device: No serial port identified` but the Boron powers up, ensure that your cable has data transfer capabilities (many are only capable of charging).
+Or, if no device is found using the device restore page, Put the Boron into DFU (Device Firmware Update) mode by pressing and holding the 'Mode' button on the Boron while simultaneously pressing and releasing the 'Reset' button.
 2. Create a folder on your computer to store Particle-related items (no spaces in the title; use underscores (_) ... something like Particle_Items).
 3. Create a new project by opening the Particle Command Palette (see: 'Useful features') and selecting 'Particle: Create New Project.'
 You can also click the blue text that says 'Create New Project' on the welcome page under Development Workflow -> Code.
 4. Choose the folder you just made on your computer for this class when asked to choose the 'parent' folder.